Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Introduction

-All channels discussed above involve two subsequent phases of mass transfer.
 By the time the second phase of mass transfer occurs, the initial primary star is typically already a black hole.
 We note that this can occur for a very large fraction of the parameter space, especially if rejuvenation of the accretor is taken into account after the first phase of mass transfer (see e.g. \citealt{Tout1997MNRAS.291..732T}).
-For example, systems with an initial primary mass of $M_{ZAMS,1} = 100\,M_{\odot}$ can evolve in such a way, even if their initial mass ratio are as close to unity as $q_{ZAMS} = M_{ZAMS,2}/M_{ZAMS,1} = 0.999$.
-We also find that only these binaries can form gravitational wave sources in such numbers so that they are compatible with the currently observed merger rate from LIGO and Virgo (\citealt{Abbott_2021}).
-Therefore, in the rest of the paper, we always assume that in the three dominant channels introduced above, the accretor is a black hole by the onset of the second phase of mass transfer.
+For example, systems with an initial primary mass of $M_{\rm ZAMS,1} = 100\,M_{\odot}$ can evolve in such a way, even, if their initial mass ratio are as close to unity as $q_{\rm ZAMS} = M_{\rm ZAMS,2}/M_{\rm ZAMS,1} = 0.99$.
+We find that only those binaries form gravitational wave sources with non-negligble rates, in which the second phase of mass transfer occurs with a compact accretor.
+Therefore, in the rest of the paper, when we mention the second phase of mass transfer, we always refer to mass transfer episodes with BH accretors.

-\section{SeBa and model variations}
+\section{\textsc{SeBa} and model variations}

-For our simulations, we use the rapid population synthesis code SeBa\footnote{ https://github.com/amusecode/seba} (\citealt{Portegies96}, \citealt{Toonen_2012}).
-An up-to-date description of the code can be found in \cite{Toonen_2012}, therefore we only describe elements which are especially relevant for this study, or which have been changed with respect to \citet{Toonen_2012}.
+We use the rapid population synthesis code \textsc{SeBa} for our binary simulations\footnote{ https://github.com/amusecode/seba} (\citealt{Portegies96}, \citealt{Toonen_2012}).
+An up-to-date description of the code can be found in \cite{Toonen_2012}.
+In the following sections, we only describe elements which are especially relevant for this study, or which have been changed with respect to \citet{Toonen_2012}.
+The most relevant parameters related to stellar and binary physics used in all of our model variations are summarised in Table \ref{tab:models}.